telerik/teststudio-docs/docs/automated-tests/continuous-integration/continious-integration-overview.md

     > __Tip__
     > <br>
-    > Use the Test Studio built-in options to control the user session.
+    > Use the __Test Studio built-in options to control the user session__.
 These options are available in the <a href="/advanced-topics/build-server/ts-test-runner-app" target="_blank">Test Studio Test Runner application</a> which gets installed with the Run-time Edition.

 ## Examples of Implementing Test Studio Tests in Different CI Pipelines

 Find out few examples of setting a pipeline on specific platform and follow the instructions on how to implement Test Studio test runs in it.

-* <a href="/advanced-topics/build-server/azure-devops" target="_blank">Azure DevOps Classic Pipeline using self-hosted agent</a>
+* <a href="/advanced-topics/build-server/azdo/azdo-pipelines-and-test-studio-tests" target="_blank">Azure DevOps pipelines </a>
+* * <a href="/advanced-topics/build-server/docker-container-testing" target="_blank">Testing in Docker Container</a> - applicable for headless browser testing only.
 * <a href="/advanced-topics/build-server/jenkins-ci" target="_blank">Jenkins CI</a>
 * <a href="/advanced-topics/build-server/team-city-builds" target="_blank">TeamCity</a>
+* <a href="/advanced-topics/build-server/cruise-control.net-builds" target="_blank">CruiseControl .Net</a>
 * <a href="/advanced-topics/build-server/bamboo" target="_blank">Bamboo</a>
-* <a href="/advanced-topics/build-server/cruise-control.net-builds" target="_blank">CruiseControl .Net</a>
-* <a href="/advanced-topics/build-server/docker-container-testing" target="_blank">Testing in Docker Container</a> - applicable for headless browser testing only.
-* <a href="/advanced-topics/build-server/microsoft-hosted-agent-testing" target="_blank">Azure DevOps Classic Pipeline using Microsoft-hosted agent</a> - applicable for headless browser testing only.